See the master compilation guidelines for instructions for other platforms.

 In the case of IBM iSeries, the code is organized into libraries (similar to directories) and source physical files with multiple members containing the source code items.
 The extraction script typically uses system commands to extract code from libraries to system files that you can then transfer to an external system for upload to Veracode.
 Due to the mainframe security restrictions and implementation differences between different systems, Veracode recommends contacting your IT system management team to discuss the extraction process and scanning of COBOL programs.

-You must compress all COBOL source files of the same application in a supported archive file format such as .zip.
-When uploaded to an application profile on the Veracode Platform, COBOL source files are automatically recognized and correctly routed for scanning.
+You must compress all COBOL source files of the same application in a supported archive file format such as ZIP.
+When you upload COBOL source files to an application profile on the Veracode Platform, the Veracode Platform automatically recognizes these source files and correctly routes them for scanning.